dtuthill/erdos_AU22_bristlecone/README.md

 ### Dataset Matching <a name="matching"></a>

 The three public datasets are geographically matched using two nearest neighbor algorithms in [geomatch.ipnyb](erdos_AU22_bristlecone/Dataframe_creation/geomatch.ipynb).
 First all bike lanes features within 0.1 miles of an aadf countint point are matched.
-Then all collisions in Greater London are matched to counting points using roadnames as a threshold to confirm matches.
+Then all collisions in Greater London are matched to counting points.
+Road names are used as a threshold for accident matching, checking aadf counter points nearest neighbors by increasing distance from the accident until a successful match is found.
 This notebook outputs two new datasets:
 1. combined_collisions_v3.csv: All collisions in Greater London from 2005-2018 with an associated aadf count (if matched) and bike lanes.
 2. aadf_features_london_colyears.csv: All aadf counting points in Greater London with associated bike lanes.

-Using these two new datasets, a final dataset which lists all aadf counter points in Greater London, their associated bike lanes, and the number of collisions and severity information at each counter point from 2005-2018 is created in [BuildRoadDataframe_v3p1.ipynb](erdos_AU22_bristlecone/Dataframe_creation/BuildRoadDataframe_v3p1.ipynb).
+Using these two new datasets, accident counts at each aadf counter point are aggregrated, and a final dataset which lists all aadf counter points in Greater London, their associated bike lanes, and the number of collisions and severity information at each counter point from 2005-2018 is created in [BuildRoadDataframe_v3p1.ipynb](erdos_AU22_bristlecone/Dataframe_creation/BuildRoadDataframe_v3p1.ipynb).
 This dataset is output as df_road_v3p1_zeros.csv.

 Other datasets found in /Dataframe_creation are:
 1. aadf_year_meta.csv: Meta data for dft_traffic_counts_aadf.csv